Frontier-Modding/Hytale-Modding-Docs/Plugins/Logging.md

 ## Getting a Logger

 When logging messages in Hytale, you should always use a HytaleLogger that is specific to your project.
 You can create a new logger that is based on the current class name, or use a custom name unique to your project.
 When logging messages in Hytale you should always use a HytaleLogger.
-You can use the built-in logger, or create a new logger for your plugin!

 ```java
     public static final HytaleLogger LOGGER = HytaleLogger.forEnclosingClass();